derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 - In a browser tab, navigate to the [**Kubernetes dashboard**](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)

-- You should see the overview page.
+- Click on the **Overview** menu option in the Kubernetes dashboard **left-hand menu**.
 In the pods section, you should see two twitter-feed pods running.
 Click the **name of one of the pods** to go to the detail page.

   ![](images/200/44.png)